 - apply ice to the heel for 10 to 15 minutes twice a day

 - wear shoes that fit properly

-- wear night splints, a special device that stretches the foot while you sleep
+- wear a night splint, a special device that stretches the foot while you sleep

-- use heel cups or shoe inserts to reduce pain
+- use heel lifts or shoe inserts to reduce pain

 - wear shoes that fit properly and support the foot

 - wear the right shoes for physical activity